 This two hour school tour explores places in the city centre that tell historic and contemporary economic stories showing how Melbourne’s residents and the physical city have responded to ever-changing local and global economic events over time.
 We aim to make students excited about studies of economic and business by experiencing its affects in daily life.
 We also allocate identities to students of people who have influenced change in Melbourne.

 In 2015-2016 Melbourne contributed 28.4 per cent of Australian GDP growth, the highest on record.
 Key assets include the lanes system, fine arts and sport, food, medical facilities, construction, financial services, tourism and international education services.
 It ranks 24 in the top world cities in the Global Financial Centres Index.
 What makes a city economically and globally successful?
 How has the physical city responded to people’s economic and social needs?
-The City also faces local and global economic threats and challenges.
-Tours are normally two hours starting and finishing at Federation Square www.fedsquare.com
+What are the City’s global economic threats and challenges.
+Tours normally start and finish at Federation Square www.fedsquare.com

 See our thirty OTHER SCHOOL PROGRAMS.

 ‘The Economic tour was extremely educational and engaging.
 A great experience for students and teachers.
 Both students and teachers gained a lot of knowledge.
 Will definitely be back again.
 Many thanks to Meyer and Eve for being amazing tour guides.’
-Grade 6 teacher, Mt Hira College, March 2017.
+Mt Hira College, March 2017.

 The transforming city: 25 years ago there were 200 residents in the city centre.
 Today 50,000 an increase of 250 times.
 Voted six times worlds most liveable city.
 What is going on here?